RahulSDeshpande/tyriar.github.io/_posts/2014-02-23-a-gentle-introduction-to-git.md

 ## Cloning and merging

 Git was designed for open source software and that shines through in its workflow.
-Say you wanted to submit a patch to John's repository, the first thing you would do is *clone* the repository (also called *fork*).
-This will give you your own identical version of the repository that you can work on and *commit* your changes to.
-Once the work is complete you will ask John to *merge* your commits into his repository.
+Say you wanted to submit a patch to John's repository, the first thing you would do is *clone* the repository.
+This will give you your own identical local version of the repository that you can work on and *commit* your changes to.
+Once the work is complete you will *merge* your commits into his repository.